OpenNebula/docs/source/management_and_operations/backups/backup_jobs.rst

 - **VM Selection**: Start by selecting the VMs that will be included in the Backup Job.
 - **Backup Operation Configuration**: Once the VMs are chosen, configure the backup operation settings.
 These configurations will be applied when performing backups for each VM within the Backup Job.
-- **Priority Setting**: Optionally, you can assign a priority to the Backup Job, specifying its importance or order of execution."
+- **Priority Setting**: Optionally, you can assign a priority to the Backup Job, specifying its importance or order of execution.
 - **Schedule**: Define when the backups have to be performed.

 VM Selection